FAQ

 PizzaLayer is a free WordPress plugin that lets you add an interactive pizza builder to any WordPress site.
 Customers can select crust, sauce, cheese, toppings, drizzle, and cut style — seeing a live layered visual as they build.
 It ships with six fully designed templates and a comprehensive admin system for managing all pizza components.

 Yes — the PizzaLayer core plugin is completely free and released under GPL-2.0.
 It can be used on unlimited sites with no restrictions.
-PizzaLayerPro is a paid extension that adds WooCommerce integration, pricing, and cart submission.
+PizzaLayerPro is a paid extension that adds WooCommerce integration, live pricing, and cart submission.
 Both plugins are open source.

 Download the plugin zip from the download page and install via Plugins → Add New → Upload Plugin in WordPress.
 After activation, a PizzaLayer menu appears in the admin sidebar.
 A setup guide walks you through adding your first ingredients and publishing a builder.